andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash_install.md

 would be added into `press`, but change nothing in `event`.

-If previuos even started more than `autoclose` seconds ago and not closed yet, if would be auto-closed with `default` length and new ent will start.
+If previuos even started more than `autoclose` seconds ago and not closed yet, if would be auto-closed with `default` length and new event will start.
 In other cases it close unclosed event or start new one if previuos event already closed.

 That logic helps if you forget to close event and auto-close it with resonable duration.